koushiksoma66/Web3_Assignment_1/README.md

 ## Coinbase Transaction
-Only the given data has been used in the entire Serialised Coinbase Transaction<br>
+I directly used the given data in output.txt in the assignment for the entire Serialised Coinbase Transaction<br>

 ## Transaction IDs
 The first transaction id is the txid of the coinbase transaction followed by all the valid transaction ids